kvesel/elfbrk/README.md

 ```

 ### `--slack-count`
 Enumerate every location in the file where data can be hidden without affecting execution.
-Lists each region with its file offset and byte count, then prints a category summary and total.
+Shows the hex content of each region, then prints a category summary at the end.

 | Tag | Source |
 |-----|--------|